kenhkan/ng-musical-brunch/README.md

 After having set up the project, the file structure would look like:

     etc/changelog.tpl -> The template for building CHANGELOG.md
-    etc/404.tpl.html -> The template for building 404.html
-    etc/module_prefix.js -> The enclosing code for compiled and minified code etc/module_suffix.js -> The ending counterpart of `module_prefix.js` src/ -> Anything specific to the app goes here bower.json -> Bower dependency declaration
+    etc/404.tpl.html -> The template for building the main entry point etc/module_prefix.js -> The enclosing code for compiled and minified code etc/module_suffix.js -> The ending counterpart of `module_prefix.js` app/ -> Anything specific to the app goes here bower.json -> Bower dependency declaration
     Gruntfile.coffee -> Gruntfile configuration
     package.json -> NPM dependency declaration